Small Business Debt Collection

 There is a general rule that should be applied in all small business debt collection -- act quickly and stay determined.
 No matter what kind of client or customer you are dealing with, acting quickly will ensure that you maintain your right to the money owed, and staying determined can ensure that you get paid in full.
 You should send bills and reminders to debt-owing clients and customers on a regular basis.
 There is no reason to wait until the end of a month to send an invoice or a past-due notice, send them immediately when the invoice comes in or when an amount is past-due.

+Collections agencies are regulated through the Fair Debt Collection Practices Act, which prohibits certain actions that may be considered harassment or fraud.
 What follows are some more helpful hints for small business debt collection:

 - Avoid harassing the people that owe you money.
 This is both a good customer service policy as well as a good legal policy.
 If your actions can be considered harassing, you may wind up losing a customer as well as facing a legal challenge.
 If you call your debtors, be sure not to leave more than one message per day, and never threaten or speak ill of a debtor.